unioslight/campfire/how-we-work.md

 We use [GitHub](https://github.com/) as our repository for source code.
 The [Unios organisation](https://github.com/unioslight/) is currently administered by Damon.

 Please create a GitHub account if you do not already have one (Note: you may use your personal GitHub account to work on Unios projects).
 Your account will need to be added to the organisation in order to access our projects.
-Please provide Damon with your GitHub account name to organise this.
+Please contact Damon to organise this.

 Feel free to use HTTPS when cloning projects.
 If you prefer using an SSH workflow, you can arrange this by speaking with Damon.